 Many celebrities have been visited and interviewed by Radio Marsden over the years.
-These have included John Cleese, comedian Tim Vine, several pop groups including Steps, Westlife and Girls Aloud, DJ Chris Tarrant, former Prime Minister Lady Thatcher, and, perhaps most notably, His Royal Highness Prince William.
+These have included John Cleese, comedian Tim Vine, several pop groups including Steps, Westlife and Girls Aloud, DJ’s Chris Tarrant and Fearne Cotton, former Prime Ministers Lady Thatcher, Tony Blair and David Cameron, and perhaps most notably, His Royal Highness Prince William.

 Meeting and interacting with our audience is central to what we do.
 Radio Marsden is a patient-led station; all of our presenters and even our off-air volunteers visit all of the wards on a regular basis.
 Some cancer treatments can result in extended stays in hospital, meaning that we get to know individual patients and build up a relationship with them.
 This is particularly rewarding for us in the case of elderly or isolated patients, or those who are far from home, as sometimes Radio Marsden volunteers can be among the only people that patients in these situations have social contact with.
 We’re very happy to chat with our listeners at their bedside – we like it even more when they pop down to the studio for a coffee and a look through our vast record library!

 Thanks for visiting our website and for your interest in Radio Marsden.
-We’re always looking for new volunteers – if you’d like to join us, get in touch.
+We’re always looking for new volunteers – if you’d like to join us, visit our volunteering page for more information.